ElenaBonan/Ubiqum_projects/Wifi_fingerprint_based_localisation/README.md

 # Content of the Repository

 - <b> Data </b> A folder with the training and validation set.
 - <b> Documents </b> This folder contains two documents.
 A detailed report with the description of the data analysed, the findings and the metrics of the chosen models.
-A powerpoint presentations that we used to present the project during the course.
+A powerpoint that we used to present the project during the course.
 - <b> Models </b> This folder contains the final models.
-- <b> Modeling.Rmd </b> This is the code used to create the model.
+- <b> Modeling.Rmd </b> This is the code used to create the models.
 To visualize the code use this link: https://elenabonan.github.io/Ubiqum_projects/Wifi.html.
 - <b> Modeling.nb.html </b> This is the html code produced by the previous code in R Markdown.

 # Structure of the code